How to implement idempotency in Webhooks

 throw e;

-// Return a response to say that the webhook was received
+// Return a response indicating that the webhook was received

 app.listen(8000, () => console.log('Running on port 8000'));

-If your system receives more than hundreds of thousands of events per day, it is recommended to use a more robust queuing solution, such as Amazon SQS, RabbitMQ or Kafka.
+If your system receives hundreds of thousands of events per day, the recommendation is to use a more robust queue solution such as Amazon SQS, RabbitMQ, or Kafka.

-Another common strategy is to perform Webhooks processing and save the ID of each event in a table.
+Another common strategy is to process Webhooks and store each event ID in a table.

 CREATE TABLE asaas_processed_webhooks (